-diabetes prevalence in Australia came from regular self-reported National Health Surveys,1 a National Heart Foundation survey in 1983 that measured fasting blood glucose but was conducted only in large cities2 and two studies that used an OGTT - one in the rural Western Australian town of Busselton in 19813 and the other a small study from rural Victoria.4 The national prevalence of undiagnosed diabetes, as well as the pre-diabetic states of impaired fasting glucose (IFG) and impaired glucose tolerance (IGT), could only be guessed at when the first AusDiab study was conducted.
-It had been over a decade since any national blood survey had been conducted in Australia to allow estimation of the prevalence of dyslipidaemia.
-The impetus for a national diabetes study increased with the decision by Australian health ministers in 1996 to include diabetes as one of six national health priority areas, the signing by the health ministers in 1999 of the Australian Diabetes Declaration and the endorsement of the National Diabetes Strategy 2000-2004.
-Politicians, health planners and researchers had all recognised the need for accurate diabetes data, and the AusDiab study was established in order to fill this need.
+The AusDiab study was the first national Australian study to measure the prevalence of diabetes using an OGTT.
+Previous estimates of diabetes prevalence in Australia came from regular self-reported National Health Surveys, 1 a National Heart Foundation survey in 1983 that measured fasting blood glucose but was conducted only in large cities, and two studies that used an OGTT-one in the rural Western Australian town of Busselton in 1981 and the other a small study from rural Victoria.4 The national prevalence of undiagnosed diabetes, as well as the pre-diabetic states of impaired fasting glucose (IFG) and impaired glucose tolerance (IGT), could only be guessed at when the first AusDiab study was conducted.
+It had been over a decade since any national blood survey had been conducted in Australia to allow estimation of the prevalence of dyslipidemia.
+The impetus for a national diabetes study increased with the decision by Australian health ministers in 1996 to include diabetes as one of six national health priority areas, the signing by the health ministers in 1999 of the Australian Diabetes Declaration, and the endorsement of the National Diabetes Strategy 2000-2004.
+Politicians, health planners, and researchers had all recognised the need for accurate diabetes data and the AusDiab study was established in order to fill this need.

-What Is The Australian Diabetes, Obesity and Lifestyle Study?
+What Is The Australian Diabetes, Obesity, and Lifestyle Study?

-The sample frame for the AusDiab study included all non-institutionalised adults above 25 years of age who were residents in any of the 42 randomly selected census collection districts throughout Australia (six in each of the seven Australian States and Territories).
+The sample frame for the AusDiab study included all non-institutionalized adults above 25 years of age who were residents in any of the 42 randomly selected census collection districts throughout Australia (six in each of the seven Australian States and Territories).
 Testing at each location typically lasted two weeks, with an average of 37 participants attending the baseline survey each day.
 A written invitation to attend the survey was delivered to all households around six weeks prior to testing, and all eligible individuals in a household were invited to attend during a household interview in the weeks leading up to testing.
-The baseline and follow-up AusDiab surveys closely followed the World Health Organization (WHO)-recommended model for non-communicable disease field surveys,5 and up to 15 staff (three core and 12 casual staff) were hired to undertake the testing at each location.
+The baseline and follow-up AusDiab surveys closely followed the World Health Organization (WHO)-recommended model for non-communicable disease field surveys, and up to 15 staff (three core and 12 casual staff) were hired to undertake the testing at each location.

-An OGTT was conducted on all non-pregnant participants, and testing also involved anthropometric (waist, hip, height, weight and bioimpedance) and blood pressure measurements, testing for diabetes complications (among those who had diabetes, IFG or IGT plus a selection of normals) and electrocardiogram (ECG) measurement.
+An OGTT was conducted on all non-pregnant participants, and testing also involved anthropometric (waist, hip, height, weight, and bioimpedance) and blood pressure measurements, testing for diabetes complications (among those who had diabetes, IFG, or IGT plus a selection of normals), and electrocardiogram (ECG) measurement.
 Extensive questionnaires were conducted.
-These concerned diet, physical activity, demographic and socioeconomic characteristics, smoking, alcohol, health and wellbeing, diabetes knowledge, family history of diabetes and the use of medications.
-During the 2005 study, an additional questionnaire on self-reported cardiovascular disease was included.
+These concerned diet, physical activity, demographic and socioeconomic characteristics, smoking, alcohol, health and wellbeing, diabetes knowledge, family history of diabetes, and the use of medications.
+During the 2005 study, an additional questionnaire on selfreported cardiovascular disease was included.
 Blood (both fasting and two hours post-administration of oral glucose load 75g) and urine sampling completed the testing, and most participants were able to leave the site after 2.25-2.5 hours.
 Results letters detailing all of the physical and biochemical measurements were sent to participants, as well as to their doctors if requested, shortly after the completion of testing.